ylethingoc/maven-selenium-pom/README.md

 # maven-selenium-pom
-A Maven Selenium WebDriver testing framework using Webdriver Manager for testing across browser purpose
+A Maven Selenium WebDriver testing framework using Webdriver Manager for cross browser testing